saeedmehrang/saeedmehrang.github.io/content/blogs/cloud-engineering-gcp/gcp-fundamentals/p1/index.md

 - Identity and Access Management (IAM)
 - Ways to interact with GCP

-*Part 2 will cover technical implementations: Virtual Machines, Networks, Storage, Containers, and Applications.*
+*Part 2 will cover Virtual Machines and Networks, Part 3 will cover Storage, and finally Part 4 will cover Containers and Applications.*

 ---